From fallen angels to phoenixes in Spanish Equities

-Of the total funds considered in the Morningstar Direct Spanish / Iberia Equity Basis, we find that some funds have gone from the bottom of the ranking by performance, to occupying the top deciles so far this year.
+Of the total of funds considered in the Morningstar Direct Spanish / Iberia Equity Basis, we find that some funds have gone from the bottom of the ranking by performance, to occupying the first deciles so far this year.

 Among the funds that are located in the first decile in profitability in the YTD is Cobas Iberia, which reaches a profitability so far this year until the end of June of 20.12%.
 Although the fund is in 2% of the ranking this year, during 220, 2019 and 2018 it was between 87% and 77%, with which at 3 years it was below the table, at 91% profitability.
 The fund’s assets slightly exceeded 38 million euros, when in December 2017 it exceeded 50.3 million euros.
 The fund has a Morningstar star and a netural rating.